Job title Speed coach

 Yes for sure.
 Strength is a massive part of developing speed.
 You need to have the right protocols in place, but speed is about being able to put maximum strength into the floor as quickly as you can; as strong as you can, on repeat.
 So getting stronger is a big part of getting faster.

-It’s important then that you get can as peak performance as possible with this training, if you’re getting both speed and strength then its the pinnacle of your body’s ability to perform..
+Tell It’s important then that you can get to as close to peak performance as possible with this training, if you’re getting both speed and strength then you are giving your body the best possible chance of performing to its maximum, right?

 Yes you’ve got strength one end and speed the other, so in the middle is power, which is just a mixture of both.
 You can’t be powerful without being strong and you cant be powerful when you’re slow.